 If a child is not attending child care, the Board must ensure that staff performs due diligence to contact the current caregiver and offer continuing services or determine if there is a voluntary withdrawal from CCS.

 The Board must ensure that if staff is unable to reach the current caregiver after repeated and concerted efforts to make contact, and if the child continues to not attend care for 30 calendar days, the caregiver is regarded as voluntarily withdrawing their child.
-The child’s referral for care must be ended, but the child’s eligibility must remain open for the duration of the 12-month period.
+The child’s schedule for care must be ended, but the child’s eligibility must remain open for the duration of the 12-month period.

-Foster Care, Relative/Other DFPS Care, and Former DFPS Care
+Former DFPS Care

-Boards must be aware that at the end of the DFPS eligibility period, caregivers whose children were receiving care through DFPS must be determined eligible for continued CCS under Low-Income child care and must not be placed on the waiting list.
+Boards must inform staff members that when DFPS eligibility ends for children who were in DFPS General Protective care (now considered Former) that caregivers must be determined eligible for continued CCS benefits under Low-Income child care and must not be placed on the waiting list.

+Foster Care, Relative/Other DFPS CareBoards must inform staff members that when DFPS eligibility ends for children in Foster Care or Relative/Other DFPS Care that caregivers may apply for continued CCS benefits under Low-Income child care and could be placed on the waiting list.

-Boards also must be aware that for foster and relative care cases, if DFPS does not provide sufficient notice of termination for completion of a timely Low-Income eligibility determination, there may be a gap in care after DFPS-funded care ends and before Low-Income child care begins (if the case is determined eligible).
+Boards also must inform staff members that for foster and relative care cases, if DFPS does not provide sufficient notice of termination for completion of a timely Low-Income eligibility determination, there may be a gap in care after DFPS-funded care ends and before Low-Income child care begins (if the case is determined eligible).

 Boards are encouraged to develop procedures to mitigate any gap in CCS that may occur in DFPS child care cases for which an early termination or a continuance has not been received within 45 days (or within a locally decided time frame) of the end date of the current eligibility period.